Hendler/logical/README.md

 $ poetry install
 ```

-After installation, create a `.env` file based on the `.env-example` template and set the necessary environment variables.
-For detailed setup instructions, refer to the "Quick Start" section below.
+After installation, create a `.env` file based on the `.env-example` template and set the necessary environment variables, including your `OPENAI_API_KEY`.

 ## Quick Start

-1. Clone the repository and navigate to the project directory.
+1. Clone the repository using `git clone https://github.com/your-username/logical.git` and navigate to the project directory.
 2. Run `poetry install` to install dependencies, including `folpy`.
 3. Copy `.env-example` to `.env` and configure your environment variables:
    - `OPENAI_API_KEY`: Your OpenAI API key.